Tokodi/Boost-MutualTls/README.md

 # BoostTls

-Simple example of server-client communication with TLS, implemented in C++ with Boost::Asio::Ssl.
+Simple example of server-client communication with mutual TLS, implemented in C++ with Boost::Asio::Ssl.

 ## Build